richdmartin13/oneresume/content/about.md

   subtitle: "Our Works"
   title: "What We Do"
   block:
-  - title: "Building a new class"
+  - title: "Send us your resume"
     content: "Decade of engineering under his belt, Jeremie is responsible for technical infrastructure and feature development.
 In Flow, wherever things just work is understanding developing complex systems"

-  - title: "Design for anyone"
+  - title: "We give you a digital version"
     content: "Decade of engineering under his belt, Jeremie is responsible for technical infrastructure and feature development.
 In Flow, wherever things just work is understanding developing complex systems"

-  - title: "Creative flair design"
+  - title: "You get your own space"
     content: "Decade of engineering under his belt, Jeremie is responsible for technical infrastructure and feature development.
 In Flow, wherever things just work is understanding developing complex systems"

-  - title: "Building products"
+  - title: "And a way to share it"
     content: "Decade of engineering under his belt, Jeremie is responsible for technical infrastructure and feature development.
 In Flow, wherever things just work is understanding developing complex systems"

 # our_mission